One of the first decisions that you need to make when purchasing a new surfboard is whether to opt for a fiberglass surfboard or an epoxy surfboard.

 Cons of an Epoxy Board

-As with fiberglass boards, epoxy boards are also susceptible to sun damage and heat, as the foam inside can expand and cause some serious damage.
+As with fiberglass surfboards, epoxy surfboards are also susceptible to sun damage and heat, as the foam inside can expand and cause some serious damage.

-It's important, therefore, to keep the board covered up and make sure it's not sitting out on the beach or resting against a radiator.
+It’s important, therefore, to keep the surfboards covered up and make sure it’s not sitting out on the beach or resting against a radiator.

-Epoxy boards have less flex and can feel overly bouncy, making them feel much stiffer and more awkward at times.
+Epoxy surfboards have less flex and can feel overly bouncy, making them feel much stiffer and more awkward at times.

 Which is Best for a Beginner?

-As you can see, there are many differences between a fiberglass board and an epoxy board, and to a professional surfer, these differences can be substantial.
+As you can see, there are many differences between a fiberglass surfboard and an epoxy surfboard, and to a professional surfer, these differences can be substantial.

 For a beginner, however, you’re probably not going to notice it.

-Find a board that is within your budget, has an ideal length and volume, and looks good.
+Find a surfboard that is within your budget, has an ideal length and volume, and looks good.
 Try not to spend too much and go from there.

 Over time, as your skills improve, you will learn more about surfboard construction and the nuances that differentiate one type of board from the next.

-It will help you when you purchase a new board and make a step-up, but in those very early days, it's best not to over-complicate things.
+It will help you when you purchase a new surfboard and make a step-up, but in those very early days, it’s best not to over-complicate things.